 - Cancelled Cheque (For offline)

 KYC is one time exercise while dealing in securities markets – once KYC is done through a SEBI registered intermediary (broker,DP,Mutual Fund etc.).
 You need not undergo the same process again when you approach another intermediary.
 If your KYC is not completed than process will be done offline once.

 You can reach our sales team @ 0755-4268500, 0755-6693399, 8435001551

 As Demat account eases your way of trading and investing experience online, you need to open a best Demat account in India to experience the overwhelming trade experience.
 At asthatrade demat account opening is completely free of cost.
-A minimal of Rs.300 is charged annually as (AMC) for maintenance of demat account.
-The DP charges are as per the transaction in India.
+There is no AMC charges if you open demat account with astha.

 I would personally advise you to avoid opening it with bank brokers as their charges are very high if you compare with discount brokers like asthatrade.
 The services offerred are pretty much the same as we are both agents of the same depositories either (NSDL / CDSL).
 So functions of both CDSL and NSDL are the same.
 Hence, the basic services of a demat account is more or less the same with any broker in India.
 Only the charges and service quality differ, which is best at asthatrade brokers.
 Opening Demat Account with asthatrade is free of cost with no AMC.
 Not only this at asthatrade we offer Best margin in intraday trading, future trading, option trading, commodity(MCX) trading in India.

 Demat and Trading Account Opening Charges At Asthatrade: